Mr Whatnot: World Premiere Reviews

 Everything occurs "in the round" - a form of presentation that would seem vital for an experiment of this kind.
 A tennis match can be mimed or an afternoon tea in the garden can suddenly disintegrate into a 1918 battlefield, with the full three dimensional effect.
 The author develops his situation inventively and rarely allows an incident to fray from overuse.
 The result is often extremely funny and deserves a much wider audience than it will find in Stoke.

 Of course, the experiment is used here for the purpose of goonery.
 Gentle, intelligent goonery - goonery with overtones of social comment - but goonery all the same.
 One wonders if this kind of combination of silent acting and varied external noises could not be developed to some more serious purpose.
-It is a new retreat from the overpowering dictates of dialogue, from the assumption that only through conversation can feelings on the stage be expressed - just somewhat further than, say,
+It is a new retreat from the overpowering dictates of dialogue, from the assumption that only through conversation can feelings on the stage be expressed - just somewhat further than, say, Oh What a Lovely War.

 The actors take advantage of having little to do with their mouths.
 They use their faces marvellously.
 Especially the little anti-hero played by Peter King with a timid smile and a bewildered expression that can turn to ecstasy as he capers in the clutches of love or strong drink.